chocolatey/chocolatey-workshop/ReadMe.md

 ### Exercise 7: Set up a local Chocolatey.Server
 1. ***HOST***: Start with `vagrant reload` to clear pending reboots.
+1. Start the Windows Update service - `Get-Service wuauserv | Set-Service -StartupType Automatic -Passthru | Start-Service`
-1. Install KB2919355 - `choco install KB2919355 -y` - this one or the other Windows update takes a ***very*** long time to install, just be patient and let it complete.
+1. Install KB2919355 - `choco install KB2919355 -y --skip-virus-check` - this one or the other Windows update takes a ***very*** long time to install, just be patient and let it complete.
 1. ***HOST***: Run `vagrant reload`.
-1. Install KB2919442 - `choco install KB2919442 -y` (note this may take a long time to install)
-1. ***HOST***: Run `vagrant reload`.
-Yes, we know.
-Windows, whaddayado?
 1. Run `choco install dotnet4.6.1 -y`
+1. Stop the Windows Update service - `Get-Service wuauserv | Set-Service -StartupType Disabled -Passthru | Stop-Service`
 1. ***HOST***: You guessed it, one more time - `vagrant reload`
 1. Ensure IIS and Asp.NET are installed
     * `choco install IIS-WebServer -y --source windowsfeatures`